✪ Listen Live ✪

 Pinholes do not require a lens to function thereby cutting size and weight down to a complete and utter minimum much like a smart phones compact size.
 Pinholes are known for producing unique imagery which borders between the obscure and beautiful much like a Diana or, in todays modern world of technology, a smart phone.
 Of course there will be people that point out the technological genius of the camera found inside smart phones and they would be correct in doing so because Pinhole cameras are nothing like a smart phone with the exception that they are portable, produce unique imagery and are a breed unto themselves.
 Therein lies the beauty of having a smart phone in your pocket.
 In a world where the extraordinary has become the status-qou, simplicity becomes more appealing.
 At least to those people, like me, who have owned a Diana, or used a TLR loaded with T-MAX 100, Kodachrome 64 or slower films in the past.
 My modern day smart phone camera, with all of its technological brilliance and features, allows me to stop striving for perfection, accept the normal and embrace the mundane from a personal point of view.
 And with one click, share it with the world.See complete portfolio

 The easiest way to contact me is via my Twitter account.
 You have to follow me in order to send me Direct Messages (DM) otherwise your comment will go in the trash.
-I think this is easier than sending an email but if you have something you want to say that takes up more than 142 characters, which I doubt, then you can use the contact page.
+I think this is easier than sending an email but if you have something you want to say that takes up more than 142 characters you can use the contact page.